 Pom pom balls are a really fun idea for a wedding send-off.
 They are cheap and can be purchased online or at any arts & crafts store.

-Cleanup tip: Bring a ShopVac and have someone in the wedding party clean up right after the send-off.
+Cleanup tip: Bring a ShopVac and have someone at the wedding party clean up right after the send-off.
 It only took 2 minutes to clean up all of these pom pom balls.

 Rose petals (or any other flower petals)